 The area opens for visitors at 8:00am and tour buses take advantage of arriving before the heat of the day.
 If you want to avoid the crowds, consider waiting to visit until the later afternoon when all of the buses have headed home for the day.

 What are you waiting for!
-Come see Turkey!
+Start planning your trip to Turkey!

-Planning a trip to Turkey?
+Want more info on what to do in Turkey?
 Check out our favorite books!